Skip to main content

 Instead of using a python file as an entry point to run components, you can run them directly using the collagraph CLI:

-poetry run collagraph examples/pyside/counter.cgx
+uv run collagraph examples/pyside/counter.cgx

 For more examples, please take a look at the examples folder.
+For guides and API reference, visit the documentation.

-Currently there are three renderers:
+Currently there are two renderers:

 It is possible to create a custom Renderer using the Renderer interface, to render to other UI frameworks, for instance wxPython.